kurator-dev/kurator/CONTRIBUTING.md

 ## Community Expectations

-Karmada is a community project driven by its community which strives to promote a healthy, friendly and productive environment.
+Kurator is a community project driven by its community which strives to promote a healthy, friendly and productive environment.

+Kurator aims to help users to build their own distributed cloud native infrastructure and facilitates enterprise digital transformation.

-Karmada aims to provide turnkey automation for multi-cluster application management in multi-cloud and hybrid cloud scenarios, and intended to realize multi-cloud centralized management, high availability, failure recovery and traffic scheduling.
+Kurator aims to provide turnkey automation for multi-cluster application management in multi-cloud and hybrid cloud scenarios, and intended to realize multi-cloud centralized management, high availability, failure recovery and traffic scheduling.

 # Getting started